opentok/learning-opentok-node/README.md

 # Simple OpenTok Server App by Node.js

-This simple server app shows you how to use [OpenTok Node Server SDK](https://tokbox.com/developer/sdks/node/) to create sessions, generate tokens for those sessions, archive (or record) sessions and download those archives.
+This simple server app shows you how to use [OpenTok Node Server SDK](https://tokbox.com/developer/sdks/node/) to create OpenTok sessions, generate tokens for those sessions, archive (or record) sessions, and download those archives.

 ## Quick deploy to Heroku